Civil and Environmental Engineering

 Minor in Structural Engineering

 Students are encouraged to explore other courses relevant to this minor and propose their own plan of study that would support the Structural minor.
-For pre-approval on potential course substitutions to fulfill this minor, please contact the Undergraduate Program Manager for Civil/Environmental Engineering.
+For preapproval on potential course substitutions to fulfill this minor, please contact the undergraduate program manager for Civil/Environmental Engineering.

-Six courses (18.0 credits) are required for this minor.
+Six courses (18 credits) are required for this minor.

 Required3.0

-STRUCTURAL THEORY 1
+STRUCTURAL ANALYSIS 1

 Electives (See List)15.0